Seven Stars in Kyushu

 The Journey

-Navigate from Hakata to Hakata (Circular Route) across a span of 3000km.
+Navigate from Hakata Station, Fukuoka (departure platform allocated per departure) to Hakata Station, Fukuoka (circular return — 4-day/3-night itinerary) across a span of 2200km.
 This is an overnight service.

 Scenery Highlights